sad1qu/home-it-lab/README.md

 Identified a process consuming nearly 100% CPU.

 **Resolution:**
-Terminated the process using `kill` after confirming it was not critical.
+Identified the responsible process and terminated it after confirming it was not critical to system operation.

 **Outcome:**
 CPU usage returned to normal levels and system performance stabilized.

+## Skills demonstrated

+- Linux file permissions (rwx)
+- User and group management
+- Principle of least privilege
+- Process monitoring and termination
+- Structured troubleshooting approach